 It is quite a challenging task.
-Nothing is as discouraging as spending huge sums of money on publishing books, and waking up every day to seeing them unsold.
+Nothing is as discouraging as spending huge sums of money on publishing books and waking up every day to seeing them unsold.
 Students gladly and proudly announce that they cannot read Igbo.
-They care not about having interest to learn because their parents already taught them that their native language will get them nowhere.
+They care not about having the interest to learn because their parents already taught them that their native language will get them nowhere.

 I am an idealist and optimist.
-Technology has come to stay and would serve as a great medium to channel my works so that they will get to the wider audience irrespective of one's location.
+Technology has come to stay and would serve as a great medium to channel my works so that they will get to a wider audience irrespective of one's location.
 It will reduce the cost of printing unsold books since soft copies will be made available online.

 I have been using technological inventions to promote the Igbo Language.
 I started through a series of articles I have published on social media platforms.
-Through that means, many Igbo people at home and in the diaspora have shown their interests in learning Igbo.
-Because of this, I have founded the Igbo Master's Institute, an online school where I will be teaching Igbo Language, Translation, Literature, History and Culture.
+Through that means, many Igbo people at home and in the diaspora have shown their interest in learning Igbo.
+Because of this, I have founded the Igbo Master's Institute, an online school where I will be teaching Igbo Language, Translation, Literature, History, and Culture.

 This will go a long way towards bringing together Igbo descendants wherever they find themselves in the world, to teach them.
 It is not an easy task, and it is no longer a dream, but a reality.
 My books will soon be published online for easy accessibility.

 Do you consider the possibility that your work could find relevance amongst the Caribbean populations, owing to an existing consciousness that’s leading to a good number of her people making efforts at establishing their African roots?
 A good number bear Igbo names already.

 Yes.
 Just as we read English Literature, culture, and its language here, the Caribbean population of the African extraction will find it so time to learn Igbo Culture through my works and its original language.
 Not just those of an African extraction but the components of the Caribbean nation and other nations of the world.